spdk/spdk.github.io/community.md

 There is a community meeting each week at alternating time slots selected so that one week is a Euro-friendly time and the following week is an Asia-friendly time.
+Please see the bottom of this [page](#holidays) for holidays when regularly scheduled community meetings will be cancelled.

-Please post proposed topics on [Trello](https://trello.com/b/DvM7XayJ) prior to the meeting.
+Please post proposed topics for community meetings on [Trello](https://trello.com/b/DvM7XayJ) prior to the meeting.
 If you don't have a Trello login, sign up and then ask in IRC or on the mailing list to to be added to the board.
 If we are able to cover the posted topics before the end of the meeting we can use the time to discuss